xAKHILx/visual-gallery-portfolio/public/logo/add-logo.md

-# Add Your Logo Here 🎨
+# Add Your Logo Here

-This folder is for storing the logo used in **Visual Gallery Portfolio**.
+The current logo and name are **dummy placeholders**.
+The logo was **AI-generated** and does not represent an actual brand or identity.
+Replace it with your own branding before deploying.

 ### 📌 How to Add Your Logo: